s1l3ntq/CLI_Kurama/README.md

 # Kurama

 Welcome to the Brewery gem.
 Choose from the list of breweries provided to you and learn the name, street, and type of beer that is brewed there.
-All this by typing in bin/run in your terminal.
+There is even the option to vist the company website!

 ## Installation